2025 EVENT SCHEDULE (so far)

 Performed by Phil Pizzi

-Based on "Will Rogers U.S.A." revised by Gayle Stahlhuth
+Based on "Will Rogers U.S.A." revised, with permission, by Gayle Stahlhuth

 Special Pre-Show Stand-up Performance by Mal Knapp